Standard criteria for support payment Click to get info

 How do I provide evidence?

-When you complete the online application, you will need to upload your evidence and submit it along with your form.
+When you complete the online application, if you are self-employed or are claiming because a child or young person has been told to self-isolate by theirs school or carer, you will need to upload evidence and submit it along with your form.

 You can use a mobile phone to take a photograph of your documents, such as your bank statements, and when the form asks for evidence click ‘browse’ and select the document from your photos.